light/binparsergen/README.md

 The field name can be any valid Java identifier, with the exception that it must not start with a `$` character.

+The description is an optional string, enclosed in double quotes, that will be used when formatting the `toString()` output of the parser.

 Example :

     struct MyFormat {